menandmice/micetro_docs/guides/implementation/cloud.rst

 ------------------------

 .. important::
   To use cloud services, the DNS Server Controller must be installed on the same machine as Men&Mice Central.
-See :ref:`install-dns-controllers`.
+For information about how to install DNS controllers, see :ref:`install-dns-controllers`.

 .. csv-table::
   :header: "Cloud service", "DNS", "IPAM"